 KPA has a Permit to Work system to control certain types of work that are potentially hazardous.
 KPA's Permit to Work Procedure specifies the permits required by KPA to conduct various activities and outlines the process for applying for and the issuing permits.

-All marine, wharf side and slipway activities requiring permits should be submitted to, and authorised by, the Operations department.
-Some permits can be completed online (see green links below) and other permits can be provided to the Operations department at 549 Port Drive, or you can e-mail to: firstname.lastname@example.org
+All activities requiring permits should be submitted to, and authorised by, the Operations department.
+Some permits can be completed online (see green links below) and other permits can be provided to the Operations department at 549 Port Drive, or via e-mail to: email@example.com

 Type of Permit